sateffen/go-suspend-on-idle/README.md

 This is a small helper tool for my private homeserver.
 It checks if the system is idle and, if so, runs `systemctl suspend` to put the system into suspend mode.

+> [!NOTE]
+> This is the legacy Go implementation.
+This implementation was replaced by the Rust implementation on main, but it has been kept in its own branch just in case.

 ## How it works

 - Monitors system activity to detect idleness: